 This homemade bathroom cleaner brings down grease, soap scam, and scale.
 Your new favorite bathroom cleaner smells fresh.
 The lemon oil is masking the smell of vinegar.
 The bathroom cleaner is also disinfecting due to tea tree oil and rubbing alcohol.
 The cleaner is also the best bathtub cleaner I ever had and a great tile cleaner.

-The best thing is this homemade bathroom cleaner is really easy use.
+The best thing is this homemade bathroom cleaner is really easy to use.
 Spray on, wipe and rinse.

 I have a dishmatic washing brush filled with my homemade bathroom cleaner.
 I store it underneath the sink in the bathroom and whenever the sink needs a super quick wipe I use it.
 The brush filled with bathroom cleaner and disinfecting wipes are my secret weapons to getting the bathroom guest-ready in one minute.
-(Which is important if you have Moroccan family and only one bathroom!)
+(Which is important if you have a Moroccan family and only one bathroom!)

-Important Note: This bathroom cleaner contains vinegar and therefore it cannot be used on marble or granite counter tops.
+Important Note: This bathroom cleaner contains vinegar and therefore it cannot be used on marble or granite countertops.
 If you have such, then you need to leave out the vinegar and essential oils.